-We were stuck in a vicious cycle focused on meeting monthly budgets which lead to all sorts of disjointed projects being taken on.
+We were stuck in a vicious cycle focused on meeting monthly budgets which led to all sorts of disjointed projects being taken on.

 As a business, the worst part of it was the amount of waste.
-We we solving the same problems over and over again, just a few pixel different depending on the client with static websites hosting most of our content.
+We were solving the same problems over and over again, just a few pixel different depending on the client.

-The first agile value we needed to adopt was crucial to re-laying the foundations of the business.
+The first Agile value we needed to adopt was "Responding to change over following a plan".
+This was crucial to re-laying the foundations of the business.
 We had a plan to be a B2B agency and develop bespoke campaigns for our clients that their partners could leverage.
 However, due to changes in the market around the expected speed to market for a digital campaign and more and more requests to enhance platform functionality, we knew we would have to respond to these changes.

 We therefore allocated more resources to the platform, which at the time only had a team of back-end developers.
 We introduced user experience, business analysis and quality assurance to ensure usability, priority and stability know that we were considering increasingly complex features.

 In turn, we simplified our campaign creative process by creating ready-to-go customizable templates (or blueprints as we call them) which enabled our creatives services team to get complex lead nurture campaigns onto the platform quickly.
 We also nullified the amount of time spent on non-platform or standalone creative work.
-Despite internal fears about how our clients would respond, the fast to market option has proved so popular that it is pretty much covering all campaigns now.
+Despite internal fears about how our clients would respond, the fast-to-market option proved so popular that it is pretty much covering all campaigns.

 We also addressed our external positioning problem, facilitated by our good friend Ivan Gavran from AltusQ, an off-site session lead us to redefine our offering and was critical to being able to re-position ourselves.
 The first stage was to go back to basics and re-discover what the company had initially stood for, as explained on our company story page: